ieb/sailinstruments/README.md

 NMEA0183 WPL and RTE sentences deal with route and waypoint transfer.

-Navionics Plotter Sync, a proprietary protocol, deals with transfer of routes in GPX format between enabled MFDs and Navionics apps.
-This requires manual intervention to enable, but is easier than switching SD cards.
-It might be

 Chromebooks have a SD card reader built in and some Tablets might also, upload of GPX might be viable.

 Some MFDs might use standard protocols, eg SMB.
-LightHouseIII is Linux on ARM with a Qt UI.
+LightHouseII is Linux on ARM with a Qt UI. ssh and sftp ports are open, GPX normally stored on the SD card, however no user logins available.
+PlotterSync is closed and proprietary to Navionics bundled as a native library inside the MDF and apps.
+Probably uses ssh or sftp so again, without a user account there is no way of using that.

+## Polars

+Polars can be put in dist/polars/name.json where name identifies the model of boat.
+The format needs to be json the same as src/componsnts/calcs/polar/pogo1250.js  (but as json).
+There is a TODO to allow loading of Polars from the SK schema, however that needs conversion to the internal format to work.